Creating a custom workspace¶

 The screenshot is cropped.
 The settings are the same for each stage.

-The “Settings dialog” is about the popup window which appears after each review process.
-If the “show dialog” box is not checked, the popup will not even appear and notifications will be sent according to the predefined settings.
-When the “changeable preselection” box is checked, the preselected list of users to notify can be modified on the fly before sending the change notification.
+The "Settings dialog" is about the popup window which appears after each review process.
+If the "show dialog" box is not checked, the popup will not show notification settings and notifications will be sent according to the predefined settings.
+When the "changeable preselection" box is checked, the preselected list of users to notify can be modified on the fly before sending the change notification.